 Edit or delete a role

-You'll be able to edit and delete project roles in the project roles overview by clicking the action button.
+You will be able to edit and delete project roles in the project roles overview by clicking the action button.

 However, the Admin and Guest roles cannot be edited or deleted.